In case you’ve been out of the podcast loop, wellness is the new true crime.

-So you can spend more time chilling out and winding down, we’ve lined up a sling of easy listens which span meditation, short-fiction and a hybrid culture-wellness podcast you’ll no doubt get addicted to.
+So you can spend more time chilling out and winding down (instead of spooking yourself over a 50-year-old murder mystery), we’ve lined up a sling of easy listens that span meditation, short fiction and a hybrid culture-wellness podcast you’ll no doubt get addicted to.

-Here are all the best wellness podcasts to get around.
+Here are all the best health and wellness podcasts to get around.

 Terrible, Thanks For Asking

-You know how when someone asks "How are you?" you just say "Fine,” even if you’re totally dying inside, just so everyone can go about their day?
+You know how when someone asks, "How are you?" and you just say, "Fine,” even if you’re totally dying inside, just so everyone can go about their day?
 Terrible, Thanks For Asking is the opposite of that.
 Nora McInerny asks real people to share their complicated and honest feelings about how they really are.
 It’s sometimes sad, sometimes funny, and often both.

 That’s So Retrograde